Sender domain policy FAQs

 Any address you like

-• When SMTP authentication is used, the mail is not sent from the webserver.
+• When SMTP authentication is used, the mail is not sent from the web server.
 It's sent directly through the SMTP mail server you specify.

 • You can provide SMTP credentials for any email address you wish to send FROM.

-Examples of blocked FROM email addresses
+Blocked FROM email addresses

 Emails should not be sent with a FROM address hosted somewhere else.
 For example: